Blackstone Labs has had an interesting few months recently to say the least, but the the beast is back!

 Note: In the prices above, you’ll need to check the label at each store to see what version of Dust Extreme the store has and choose accordingly.

 Or, head on over to Blackstone Labs’ website by clicking the image below, because Blackstone’s running some wild deals on this one.

 Dust Extreme 2017 Ingredients

-Just like its predecessor, the new Dust Extreme is high powered and transparently labeled.
-Notable differences between the old and new version are the removal of DMAA and Noopept, in lieu of DMHA and a whopping 500mg of skull-shocking PEA!
+Just like its predecessors, the re-reformulated Dust Extreme is high powered and transparently labeled.
+Notable differences include the removal of the recently added DMHA and PEA, along with the switch back to N-Acetyl L-Tyrosine from L-Tyrosine!